risawitama/verbose-potato/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.